What Is Sin?

-The Bible said the wages of sin is death (Romans 6:23).
+The Bible says the wages of sin is death (Romans 6:23).
 Wages denotes a weekly activity, or activities that reoccurs more than once.
 When we violate a law more than once, according to Bible we will die.
 What is dying?
 The dictionary said dying is fading, vanishing, disappearing, or decaying.
 Eventually to permanently disappear.
 Sins committed many times will result in the fading away of the individual or the object to eventually permanently disappeared.

 There are many examples where people died because they sinned against God.
 People are executed for breaking the laws of the land.
 Many people disappeared – incarceration because of their sins against the city or town.
 Many family members are not together, they are dysfunctional, shattered as a result of sin against each other – doing something that was not allowed within the family.
 Whenever a spouse slowly withdraws his or her affection from the other, or when a child withdrew from his or her family, it is normally because of one sinning against the other.

 Sin is a measuring stick to measure or check where we are within the confinement of the law.
 If you are law-abiding, honest and just, your actions will not have any effect on others, but others with much sinful tendencies can affect you.
 Death, fading away, or disappearing affect us all (honest or not).